JTok/unraid-vmbackup/README.md

 - Option to disable delta syncs.

 - Option to only use rsync.

+- Advanced: Choose the extension used for snapshots.

+- Advanced: Option to fallback to standard backups if snapshot creation fails.

+- Advanced: Option to pause VMs instead of shutting them down during standard backups.
+Could result in unusable backups.

 - Advanced: Option to keep specific VMs running during backup.
 Not recommended.